 Table of Contents

-It is also important to differentiate between the terms groups and teams.
+It is also important to differentiate between the terms group and team.
 We sometimes use one of these terms in the place of another, but groups are different from teams from a business point of view.
-Groups usually have a leader, members of the group are responsible for their own individual accountability but not for the group, the group leader is responsible for measuring the efficacy of the work of the group, and finally the group discusses and decides together, but usually the person who is going to perform the required actions is a single person.
+Groups usually have a leader, members of the group are responsible for their own individual accountability but not for the group.
+He or she is also responsible for measuring the efficacy of the work of the group, and finally the group discusses and decides together, but usually the person who is going to execute the required tasks is a single person.
 To understand this difference, let us take a surgical meeting as an example.
 Usually, a group of internal medicine doctors, surgeons, and other health care providers attend such meetings.
 In most cases, a group leader governs these meetings and the goal is to decide whether the patient should undergo surgery, or continue medical treatment.
 Once the decision is made, let us say to go for surgery, the surgeon is going to do the surgery and not the whole group even though the whole group discusses and reached the decision together.

 Tools and Procedures of Group Decision Making